Non Stick Pans and Infertility

 University of California researchers examined the blood of 1,240 women who had conceived between 1996 and 2002.
 They discovered that those with higher blood levels of the chemicals found in non-stick coatings called PFOAs (perfluorooctanoate) and PFOS (perfluorooctane sulphonate) took much longer to become pregnant.

-These ubiquitous chemicals are found in other products that you should be wary of too.
-Waterproof clothing, stain-proof coatings and non-stick fast-food packaging contain the same fertility disrupting environmental toxins, especially microwave popcorn bags.
+These ubiquitous chemicals are found in other products too, not just cookwear.
+Waterproof clothing, stain-proof coatings and non-stick fast-food packaging can contain the same fertility disrupting environmental toxins, especially microwave popcorn bags.

-It may be wise to keep non-stick pans away from your guy too!
-A recent study of 105 men showed a connection between different PFAA (perfluoroalkyl acids) chemicals used in non-stick coatings and male infertility, especially low sperm counts and poor sperm quality.
-All men had some levels of the PFAAs but the numbers of normal good quality sperm were more than halved in men with the highest levels.
-The study concluded that:
+It may be wise to keep non-stick pans and food wrappings away from your guy too!
+A study (2) on 105 men found a connection between various PFAA (perfluoroalkyl acids) chemicals used in non-stick coatings and male infertility, specifically low sperm counts and poor sperm quality.

 "High PFAA levels were associated with fewer normal sperm.
 Thus, high levels of PFAAs may contribute to the otherwise unexplained low semen quality often seen in young men."

-It's important to keep avoiding these compounds after your conceive too as they have been linked to growth impairment of babies during pregnancy and a variety of other undesirable effects.
+It's important to keep avoiding these compounds after your conceive too as they have been linked to growth impairment in babies during pregnancy (3).

-Knowing that the chemicals you come into contact with every day build up in your body, think about the food that you eat, what is your food wrapped in, what is it cooked in?
+The chemicals that you come into contact with every day build up in your body, think about the food that you eat, what's your food been wrapped in, and what was it cooked in?
 When you are trying to conceive, limiting your exposure to unnatural chemicals may help you to conceive more speedily and have a healthier baby.

 Environmental Health Perspectives, Do perfluoroalkyl compounds impair human semen quality, Joensen et al, online Mar 02, 09